Free SEO Tools + Resources

 Answer the Public : A website focused on collecting data on what questions people are asking most often online and then turning those into usable keywords, phrases and blog topics you can use for your website.
 Simply type in one of your keywords and explore!

 Incognito Browser : Track changes in your ranking by opening a private or incognito browser window and searching for your keywords/phrases in Google.
 Make a note of your current ranking position and the date.
 Check it again in a few months and so on to see if you’re making progress.

 Using a private browser window is important to ensure that your cookies and history don’t affect the results.
 Also make sure you are logged out of any Google accounts.

 Not sure what to do with the data you've uncovered?

 There are a number of advanced SEO techniques that are mentioned in the sites above that we don't cover in this beginner’s course.

-If you’d like to learn more about how to implement advanced techniques like heading tags, AMP, schema markup, blog for SEO, create backlinks and more, sign up for the follow-up course…
+If you’d like to utilize that information to advanced techniques like heading tags, AMP, schema markup, blog for SEO, create backlinks and more and further improve your site’s ranking and visibility:

 pressie for your thoughts?

 You have access to this course for a full year from the time you sign up.
 During that time I will be making adjustments and updates.
 Your feedback is important to me and will help determine future updates.

 Please take a few minutes to answer this short survey.